 • Monthly rent collection throughout the tenancy

-• Monthly payments by BACS, or cheque and statement reports to landlords.
+• Monthly payments by direct transfer, or cheque and statement reports to landlords.

 • If necessary, initiation of court proceedings for rent recovery or repossession, and representation in court (court costs may be incurred).